Capmus-Team/clint-galendez-marketplace/README.md

 ## 🤝 Support

-For support, email [your-email] or create an issue in this repository.
+For support, email [galendez.clintjonathan@gmail.com](galendez.clintjonathan@gmail.com) or create an issue in this repository.

 ---